Hats-Protocol/proposal-hatter/docs/spec.md

   - If `opsBranchId != 0`, require `parent` is a descendant (direct child or deeper) of `opsBranchId`.
   - Call `createHat(parent, details=string(proposalId), maxSupply=1, eligibility=EMPTY_SENTINEL, toggle=EMPTY_SENTINEL, mutable=true, imageURI="")`.
   - Do not mint this hat.
-- Stores `ProposalData{ submitter=msg.sender, eta=0, timelockSec, state=ProposalState.Active, recipientHatId, fundingToken, fundingAmount, approverHatId, reservedHatId, hatsMulticall }`.
+- Stores `ProposalData{ submitter=msg.sender, fundingAmount, state=ProposalState.Active, fundingToken, eta=0, timelockSec, recipientHatId, approverHatId, reservedHatId, hatsMulticall }` (fields ordered for optimal storage packing).
-- Event (indexed): `Proposed(proposalId, submitter, recipientHatId, fundingToken, fundingAmount, timelockSec, approverHatId, reservedHatId, salt)`.
+- Event (indexed): `Proposed(proposalId, hatsMulticallHash, submitter, recipientHatId, fundingToken, fundingAmount, timelockSec, approverHatId, reservedHatId, salt)`.
+The `hatsMulticallHash` (keccak256 of the multicall bytes) is emitted for off-chain verification.
 - Note: UIs may invoke `computeProposalId` pre-call to verify or display the ID that will be emitted. `reservedHatId` is not included in the hash.

 ### 5.2 approve(proposalId) — Approver Ticket Hat